hypertrace/hypertrace-alert-engine/README.md

 # Alerting

 ## Introduction
-With Hypertrace we are moving in a direction where we promote it more like an Observability platform than just a distributed tracing tool similar to Jaeger or Zipkin.
-So when we talk about observability, alerting is one of the main components of it.
-As of now we provide support for the following tasks.
-More features would be added as we progress along in time.
+Hypertrace is the modern Observability platform and when we talk about Observability, these are the four pillars of the Observability Engineering team’s charter:
+- Monitoring
+- Alerting/visualization
+- Distributed systems tracing infrastructure
+- Log aggregation/analytics

+Alerting is the entry point for most of the debugging workflows and all the modern DevOps teams are required to have a reactive mechanism in a place to quickly identify and mitigate the failures.

 - Get an alert whenever there is a sudden spike/ sharp increase in latency of any operation/ API calls from or to my service.
 - Get an alert whenever there is a sudden spike in traffic/ increase in call rate to my service/ API.